ironbar/orangutan/reports/04_Modeling.md

 #### Adding old arenas from megatrain

+I have prepared a merge function that allows to add arenas from old trainings.

 #### Simplifying existing levels

 * Goal on platform
 * Goal on box
 * Goal on tunnel
 * Simpler mazes

+#### Number of environments

+I have verified that using 32 or 16 environments is equally faster, the only difference is that 1k steps when using 32 environments is equivalent to 2k steps with 16 environments.
+Using 8 environments is slightly slower.

+I thus think that the best option is to use 16 environments with a a buffer size that permits to train two models at the same time.
+A buffer size of 49152 seems to be a good compromise.

+I have verified that it is possible to train with two models at the same time on that conditions.
+I will be training for 1M steps.

+On megatrain I was using 16 arenas and 9 environments.
+Now I'm using 16 environments and 1 arena.
+This means that to have a equivalent number of steps I have to use a ratio of 9.
+So I should be having good LB scores around 600k steps.

 ### Results